-Due to the known leak of cable fluid into the permeable cable trench material, and the unknown characteristics (e.g. permeability) of the Made Ground likely to be surrounding the trench, there is the potential for lateral migration of contaminants along ducting routes and laterally towards nearby service ducts/tunnels and vertically towards shallow groundwater.
-These are considered to be the primary viable pollutant linkages and risk drivers for this Site at present.
-However, the risk classification for these are medium/low.
-Considering the location of the spill i.e. an industrial area with commercial receptors, the time elapsed since the spill occurred and the low vulnerability of the underlying aquifer Golder do not recommend any follow up actions in relation to the identified spill at this site as presented herein.
+Due to the known leak of cable fluid into the permeable cable trench material, and the unknown characteristics (e.g. permeability) of the Made Ground likely to be surrounding the trench, there is the potential for lateral migration of contaminants along ducting routes and laterally into shallow/perched groundwater bodies.
+These are considered to be the primary risk drivers for this Site at present.